ssscoring.calc

 A dictionary of jump results, in which each result corresponds to a FlySight

 file name.
-See ssscoring.processAllJumpFiles
+See ssscoring.processAllJumpFiles for details.

 Returns